 Reservations for groups open on March 24 throughout the rest of the year, and reservations for the well-known Bowron Lake Canoe Tour will begin in April, with reservations available between May through September.

 “We live in a province where people have a deep appreciation for parks and the environment,” said Kelly Greene, parliamentary secretary for Environment.

-“We are all looking forward to another summer ofand , and demand for in popular locations will continue to be high.
-The improved website and reservation system will make the . experience even better,” Greene said.
+“We are all looking forward to another summer of camping and outdoor recreation, and demand for campsites in popular locations will continue to be high.
+The improved website and reservation system will make the B.C. camping experience even better,” Greene said.

-The newtest site is in operation and offers a glimpse at the design process and enhancements which are being implemented.
+The new BC Parks test site is in operation and offers a glimpse at the design process and enhancements which are being implemented.
 The new features and content can be found on the website over the next few months.
-People can also sign-up to be part of future focus groups to help inform the future of all ‘ digital products and services.
+People can also sign-up to be part of future focus groups to help inform the future of all BC Parks‘ digital products and services.

-“Power To Be believes that nature should be accessible for all ages, abilities, and backgrounds, so we are thrilled to participate within the redesign of their digital services to support a more user-friendly experience across all their online products and platforms,” said Carinna Kenigsberg, director of programs and impact, Power To Be.
+“Power To Be believes that nature should be accessible for all ages, abilities, and backgrounds, so we are thrilled to participate with BC Parks in the redesign of their digital services to support a more user-friendly experience across all their online products and platforms,” said Carinna Kenigsberg, director of programs and impact, Power To Be.

-“By directly removing barriers for people to learn about, recreate in and goin nature, this work – which in its design was inviting to those with a variety of lived experiences – moves forward inclusion and access in our shared provincial parks in a meaningful way,” Kenigsberg said.
+“By directly removing barriers for people to learn about, recreate in and go camping in nature, this work – which in its design was inviting to those with a variety of lived experiences – moves forward inclusion and access in our shared provincial parks in a meaningful way,” Kenigsberg said.

-has more than 10,000 day-use and overnight accommodation options.
-They range from day-use permits, permits, parking permits, , backcountry permits, an elite canoe circuit, picnic shelters, backcountry , and a .
+BC Parks has more than 10,000 day-use and overnight accommodation options.
+They range from day-use permits, camping permits, parking permits, campsites, backcountry permits, an elite canoe circuit, picnic shelters, backcountry cabins, and a yurt.

 The demand for reservations has increased by more than 200% over the past decade.